DaveSch-gramps/My-Gramps-Theme/README.md

 This Theme was modified to alter how the Gramps genealogy program displays and NOT as a basic Linux theme.
 As I am not a Linux user, I make no claim how the theme will work as an overall theme.

 As a Gramps theme on a Windows system, the Gramps Themes addon must be installed.
-Install the theme folder in  'C:\Users\<username>\.themes\My Gramps Themes'.
+Install in the theme folder at 'C:\Users\username\ .themes\My Gramps Themes'.

 See https://gramps-project.org/wiki/index.php/Addon:Themes for more information.
 Note: if the .themes folder does not already exist, create it.